Accessibility statement for Product Safety Database

 What we’re doing to improve accessibility

-We will encourage local authorities and market surveillance authorities to ensure that the documents they upload to the Product Safety Database are accessible.
+We encourage businesses to ensure that the documents they upload to the Product Safety Database are accessible.